 - Request a travel signature on your I20 or DS-2019

-- To request a travel signature visit the Center for Global Services at 180 College Avenue.
-You can leave your I-20 or DS-2019 at any time and pick it up after two business days, or come during walk in hours to have your I-20 or DS-2019 signed on the spot.
+- To request a travel signature visit Rutgers Global–International Student and Scholar Services at 180 College Avenue during walk in hours to have your I-20 or DS-2019 signed on the spot.
 If you are already abroad, and need an updated travel signature on your I-20 or DS-2019, please contact an international student adviser at least one month before you plan to return.
+If you are currently on OPT and unable to visit the international student and scholar services office, please contact an international student adviser at least one month before your planned travel to request that reprint of your I-20 with travel signature is mailed to you.

 - Check that your passport, visa and I20 or DS-2019 are valid and up to date